 Below are the requirements needed to get a CEMed:

 e.
 Recommendation letter – This signed document is submitted for formality and should come from a reputable source like a faculty member or college dean of the school where you came from.
 Take note, however, that most medical schools don’t require this.
-We’ve just included it so you can be prepared in case your medical school of choice will request one.
+We’ve included it so you can be prepared in case your medical school requests one.

-It can either be a one-on-one interview or a panel interview like in UP College of Medicine.
+It can be a one-on-one or a panel interview like at UP College of Medicine.

 The interview is a chance for the admissions to dig deeper into your character, evaluate your intentions, and test whether you have the emotional and mental capacity to weather the storms of medical school (and beyond).